KABAM-Robotics/rosrect-listener-agent/README.md

 # rosrect Listener Agent Documentation

+Hello there!
+Thanks for checking out the agent documentation.
+This particular document is a user's guide.
+If you are more interested in what the agent is designed for, and the architecture, please take a look at the introduction document [here][7]!

 This project adheres to the Contributor Covenant [code of conduct](https://github.com/cognicept-admin/rosrect/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [info@cognicept.systems](mailto:info@cognicept.systems).
 If you are interested in contributing, please refer to the guidelines [here](https://github.com/cognicept-admin/rosrect/blob/master/CONTRIBUTING.md).

 - [Description](#description)